iDoMeteor/meteor-skeleton/README.md

 It includes the following:

+Superfluous:
+  * iDoMeteor-Coding-Guidelines.md - My personal (& opinionated) style guide for ECMA / Meteor development
+  * .jscs-meteor-research.md - Very esoteric data regarding my creation of the .jscsrc for Meteor, best viewed raw, my markdown sucks. :)

+Useful:
   * .csslint - For npm's csslint
   * .eslint - Based on node-style-guide & enhanced for Meteor compliance
   * .gitignore - Ignores vim swap files, .meteor/local, packages, private
   * .jscsrc - Super tuned for Meteor awesomeness, quickly fix your style
   * .meteor - A sane set of packages
   * .tern-project - For tern compliant editors, provides Meteor completions
-* README.md - This file! :D
+  * README.md - This file!
+Should be edited for every project.
-* iDoMeteor-Coding-Guidelines.md - My personal (& opinionated) style guide for ECMA / Meteor development
   * myproject - A dir to be renamed w/client/lib/server & some files
   * packages - A place to put your modularized local code
   * private - A place to hide your privates
   * public - A place to show your assetts
   * settings.json - A place for settings, should your project require them

 There is a lot more information contained within the files themselves (the project files, not so much yet).